Web3Brothers4/aztec-network/README.md

 sudo systemctl restart docker

 ```
-if you using google cloud than use 4th command before 5th command if you using normal vps than 5th command directly
+if you using google cloud than use 2nd command before 3rd command if you using normal vps than 3rd command directly

+2. usermod
 ```bash
 sudo usermod -aG docker $USER
 ```